-1 and unless the context otherwise requires, in this [code]: 2 (1) "Adoptee" means \\\\\.
-3 (2) "Agent" includes an attorney-in-fact under a durable or nondurable power of attorney.
-4 (3) "Child" means an individual entitled to take as a child under this [code] by intestate 5 succession from the parent whose relationship is involved and excludes a person whose sole 6 relationship is that of a stepchild, a foster child, a grandchild, or any more remote descendant.
-7 (4) "Claims," in respect to estates of decedents, includes liabilities of the decedent, 8 whether arising in contract, in tort, or otherwise, and liabilities of the estate which arise at or 9 after the death of the decedent, including funeral expenses and expenses of administration.
-The 10 term does not include estate or inheritance taxes, or demands or disputes regarding title of a 11 decedent to specific assets alleged to be included in the estate.
-(5) "Codicil" means a document meeting the requirements of Section 3-302 [or 3-303] 12 13 that alters or supplements, rather than replaces, an existing will.
-A codicil need not reference or 14 be attached to the existing will.
-15 (6) "Conservator" means a person who is appointed by a court to manage the estate of a minor or adult individual.
-16 (7) "Court" means the [......
-Court] having jurisdiction in matters relating to the 17 18 affairs of decedents.
-19 (8) "Culturally significant property" means property that holds particular historical, traditional, religious, or cultural significance for the \\\\\ [nation], but which under tribal law is 20 21 capable of private appropriation and ownership, including the rights of alienation, intestate 22 succession, and testate succession.
-23 (9) "Descendant" of an individual means all of the individual's descendants of all

-- 1 generations, with the relationship of parent and child at each generation being determined by the - 2 definition of child and parent contained in this [code].
+1 and unless the context otherwise requires, in this [code]: 2 (1) "Adoptee" means 3 (2) "Agent" includes an attorney-in-fact under a durable or nondurable power of attorney.
+4 (3) "Child" includes an individual entitled to take as a child under this [code] by intestate 5 succession from the parent whose relationship is involved and excludes a person who is only a 6 stepchild, a foster child, a grandchild, or any more remote descendant.
+7 (4) "Claims," in respect to estates of decedents and protected persons, includes liabilities 8 of the decedent or protected person, whether arising in contract, in tort, or otherwise, and 9 liabilities of the estate which arise at or after the death of the decedent or after the appointment of 10 a conservator, including funeral expenses and expenses of administration.
+The term does not 11 include estate or inheritance taxes, or demands or disputes regarding title of a decedent or 12 protected person to specific assets alleged to be included in the estate.
+13 (5) "Conservator" means a person who is appointed by a court to manage the estate of a 14 minor or adult individual.
+15 (6) "Court" means the [ Court] having jurisdiction in matters relating to the 16 affairs of decedents.
+17 (7) "Cultural artifacts" means 18 (8) "Cultural property" means 19 (9) "Descendant" of an individual means all of the individual's descendants of all 20 generations, with the relationship of parent and child at each generation being determined by the 21 definition of child and parent contained in this [code].
+22 (10) "Devise," when used as a noun means a testamentary disposition of real or personal 23 property and, when used as a verb, means to dispose of real or personal property by will.